 - Does jet lag mean no one sleeps?

-I have a whole post coming about this, it’s a bit different with a non-napping toddler.
+I have a whole post about jet lag with a baby, it’s a bit different with a non-napping toddler.
 But know that it’s all doable and jet lag is something you can get through!

 - How do they sleep abroad?